nheijmans/malzoo/README.md

 - Gather intell of large open source malware repositories (original intend of the project)
 - Visualize the results that are stored in the Mongo DB by exporting them to Splunk (http://splunk.com).
 Exclude the strings field tho if you are using the free version!

+For more information, check out the [Wiki](https://github.com/nheijmans/malzoo/wiki/Welcome-to-the-MalZoo-wiki!) of this repository.

 ##Information collected
 See the wiki page [Information collected](https://github.com/nheijmans/MalZoo/wiki/Collected-data) which data is collected for which sample.